Southern African Large Telescope

 NOTE: the text below presents the ideal, expected situation.
-Flat-fielding in particular remains an unsolved issue as of 2014, and even relative photometry within the SALTICAM fov has not been achieved to much better than 5% accuracy.
+Flat-fielding in particular remains an unsolved issue, and even relative photometry within the SALTICAM FoV has not been achieved to much better than 5% accuracy.

 The moving pupil inherent to the basic operation of SALT presents special problems for doing photometry with SALTICAM.
 While it is true that if the tracker position is known at all times, the fraction of the primary mirror within the pupil can be calculated (including gaps between mirrors) and the photometric "response" function of the telescope can be worked out.
 However, this assumes equal reflectivity for all mirrors; clearly this will not be true and furthermore it will be variable as the cycle of mirror recoating runs.
 (Typically, at least one and possibly two segments per week will be recoated).

 Measuring reflectivities of mirrors is an uncertain process so it seems very difficult to provide calibrations sufficient to estimate the response function to at least 1 per cent (preferably better) for all tracker positions.

 So those carrying out photometry with SALTICAM should bear in mind: